rodolphoess/mstransactioncontrol/README.md

 2. Reorganize the Docker files;
 1. Build a Exception handler; OK
 1. Reorganize the model class Transaction; OK
-4. Validate the document number;
+4. Validate the document number; OK
-5. Define if document number is a CPF or a CNPJ;
+5. Define if document number is a CPF or a CNPJ; OK
-6. Define if Account type is of a PF or PJ;
+6. Define if Account type is of a PF or PJ; OK
 7. Adding exception threatments on domain classes; OK
 8. Build a feature to dont show the document_number in logs;
 ```